 Unpaid Noncredit Internships (Optional)

-PSM staff will also help students find unpaid public service internship opportunities.
+MPA staff will also help students find unpaid public service internship opportunities.
 Students do not receive academic credit.

 "What I gained from my internship in terms of personal development and connections to my community goes beyond words."